xgfone/go-tools/README.md

-sort2        | The supplement of the standard library of `sort`. strings2     | The supplement of the standard library of `strings`. tag          | Find and get the tags in a struct. types        | Some assistant functions about type, such as the type validation and conversion, etc. wait         | Poll or listen for changes to a condition.
+sort2        | The supplement of the standard library of `sort`. strings2     | The supplement of the standard library of `strings`. tag          | Find and get the tags in a struct. types        | Some assistant functions about type, such as the type validation. wait         | Poll or listen for changes to a condition.
 It's copied from `k8s.io/apimachinery/pkg/util/wait`.

 ## Example